The Red Shore

-The Red Shore completed its next album The Avarice of Man in mid-2010, produced by Koester with mixing by Jochem Jacobs of Textures.
+The Red Shore completed its next album The Avarice of Man in mid-2010, produced by Koester.
 A US tour with Suffokate followed.
 In November, the band toured nationally with Despised Icon and Thy Art is Murder.
 Jon Green left the band before the tour and was replaced by Tim Anderson from Confession.
 Jamie Hope later joined I Killed the Prom Queen.

 On October 5, 2011, The Red Shore announced they had split up.
-Roman Koester has since joined Boris the Blade.
+Roman Koester later joined Boris the Blade.
 In 2019, the last touring line-up of The Red Shore reunited and played at Invasion Fest in Sydney with Knocked Loose.